All Episodes

 That is not what they're supposed to do.

-Equal justice under the law, if it happens to be agreeing with their view version of what justice is, which brings me to a point, and that is this.
+Equal justice under the law, if it happens to be agreeing with their version of what justice is, which brings me to a point, and that is this.

 We talked about this earlier in the broadcast.

-The Biden administration suffered a big loss this week when a U.S. district court judge said that they're putting their thumbs on the scale of free speech by going to the social media companies and saying, hey, you probably shouldn't report this or don't let this one get much coverage and you know, squelch this, throttle this back.
+The Biden administration suffered a big loss this week when a U.S. District Court judge said that they're putting their thumbs on the scale of free speech by going to the social media companies and saying, hey, you probably shouldn't report this or don't let this one get much coverage and, you know, squelch this, throttle this back.

 And the judge said, nope, viewpoint-based discrimination.

-I I did most of the viewpoint discrimination cases at the Supreme Court over the last 30 years were mostly cases I argued.
+I did most of the viewpoint discrimination cases at the Supreme Court over the last 30 years were mostly cases I argued.

 And or if it wasn't one that I argued, it was based on a case that I had presented.

-But the idea that the government's telling private companies to not put information out because the government doesn't agree with it, is the very definition of viewpoint discrimination and censorship.
+But the idea that the government's telling private companies to not put information out because the government doesn't agree with it is the very definition of viewpoint discrimination and censorship.

 What do you see Congress being able to do about this?